-Human placental lactogen ELISA kit is a reliable quantitative procedure for measuring placental lactogen (hPL) in human serum samples only.
+Human placental lactogen ELISA kit is a reliable quantitative procedure for measuring hPL (human placental lactogen) in human serum samples only.
 This assay has a minimum sensitivity detection limit of 1.25 mg/l.

 Currently, the physiological role of hPL is not well understand but due to its similarity to human growth hormone, there are many hypotheisis regarding a possible role as a regulator of feto-placental growth as well as other physiological alterations that are required during pregnancy.
 There is some suggestion that the “index of placental function” may reflect the maternal serum-level.
-There are also cases of depressed levels of hPL which have been linked to birth asphyxia, fetal distress in labour and intrauterine death.
+There are also cases of depressed levels of human placental lactogen which have been linked to birth asphyxia, fetal distress in labour and intrauterine death.
 During a pregnancy that has proceed to full term uneventfully, it is highly unlikely that depressed levels are present.
+Please note that this hPL ELISA kit is suitable for analysing only samples of serum.

-The minimum sensitivity detection limit of hPL using current human placental lactogen ELISA kit was approximately 1.25 mg/l.
+The minimum sensitivity detection limit of human placental lactogen (hPL) using current hPL ELISA kit was approximately 1.25 mg/l.
 The dynamic range for this assay is 1.25 – 20.0 mg/l.

 - The roles of placental growth hormone and placental lactogen in the regulation of human fetal growth and development.
 J Pediatr Endocrinol Metab.
 (2000) 13 (4): 343-56.
 Review.
 Handwerger S. and Freemark M.